 At that point knitting became less a necessity and more a hobby, to be carried out in elegant homes.

 Women knitted intricate and delicate fancy items like bags and purses in the 19th Century.
 They created patterns and textures, and some incorporated beads which would have been strung onto thread in the correct order according to the pattern before work began, and then knitted into place, a quite mind boggling process of concentration!

 Although the very earliest items of cable knit were made in plain knitting, patterns had been incorporated into the fabric from an early time, either via intarsia or fair isle which use different colour wools, or via texture such as lace effects or cable stitching.

 Cable stitch was developed in Ireland in the early 20th Century, and the primary purpose of most of these stitches was to make the garment thicker and warmer, as well as adding decoration.

-Handknitted sweaters have remained popular, and in the Second World War they were practical to knit yourself.
+Handknitted cable knit sweaters have remained popular, and in the Second World War they were practical to knit yourself.
 In the 80s cable knit sweaters came back into fashion, and you’ll find the chunky styles look great with jeans and casual wear.